tahiri-lab/aPhyloGeo/README.md

 This is the most important block and the basis of this study, through the results of which the user receives the output data with the necessary calculations.

-Moreover, our approach is optimal since it is elastic and adapts to any computer by using parallelism and available GPUs/CPUs according to the resource usage per unit of computation (i.e., to realize the processing of a single genetic window - see the worflow below).
+Moreover, our approach is optimal since it is elastic and adapts to any computer by using parallelism and available GPUs/CPUs according to the resource usage per unit of computation (i.e., to realize the processing of a single genetic window - see the workflow below).
 **Multiprocessing**: Allows multiple windows to be analyzed simultaneously (recommended for large datasets)

 In this work, we applied software packages of the following versions: [Biopython](https://biopython.org/) version 1.79 (BSD 3-Clause License), [Bio](https://pandas.pydata.org/) version 1.5.2 (New BSD License), and [numpy](https://numpy.org/) version 1.21.6 (BSD 3-Clause License).